Published December 26th, 2018 by Josh Arnold

 We can see that a very small portion of the population is retired by age 50, but that number more than doubles to ~25% of the population by age 55.
 That is still a very early retirement age, but roughly one-quarter of the US is reaching that milestone.
 By age 60, about 45% of the workforce is retired, and by age 65, the cumulative number of retirees is about 85% of the population.
 In other words, Americans tend to retire in a small range of ages and while there are some people that choose to work past 65 or are forced to for one reason or another, the overwhelming majority of people are out of the workforce by age 65.

 The age at which one retires is a significant decision.
 It impacts the amount of time available to enjoy the activities one saved for during their working life, and whether or not each person has enough money to do so.
-There are many factors to consider, including how much money each person needs in retirement, as well as any benefits one is eligible for once they stop working.
+There are many factors to consider, including how much money each person needs in retirement, as well as any benefits one is eligible for once they stop working (or decide to do freelance work while retired).
 Social Security is available to most people that have worked during their lives and benefits can begin as early as age 62, although full benefits won’t be available until age 66 or higher, depending upon when the prospective retiree was born.

 Investors can also prepare themselves for retirement by projecting how much income they’ll need, how much time they have before they want to retire, and the expected returns of their investments.